wellyshen/react-cool-inview/README.md

 ## Milestone

 - [x] Detect an element is in-view or not
+- [x] Detect the scrolling direction of the target element
 - [x] `onEnter`, `onLeave`, `onChange` events
 - [x] Trigger once feature
 - [x] Server-side rendering compatibility